Colony of Rhode Island and Providence Plantations: American Revolutionary period

 Four-time governor of the colony and first chancellor of Brown University Stephen Hopkins was influential in his support of the American Revolution.

 Rhode Island was the first of the Thirteen Colonies to take up arms against Great Britain in the Gaspee Affair, when an armed group of men attacked and burned a British Navy ship.
 This impromptu attack occurred in June, 1772, more than a year before the more famous Boston Tea Party.

-Leading figures in the colony were involved in the 1776 launch of the American Revolutionary War which brought American independence from the British Empire.
+Leading figures in the colony were involved in the 1776 launch of the American Revolutionary War which sought American independence from the British Empire.
 This included Governors Stephen Hopkins and Samuel Ward, as well as John Brown, Nicholas Brown, William Ellery, the Reverend James Manning, and the Reverend Ezra Stiles, each of whom had played an influential role in founding Brown University in Providence in 1764 as a sanctuary for religious and intellectual freedom.

 On May 4, 1776, Rhode Island became the first of the 13 colonies to renounce its allegiance to the British Crown, and it was the fourth to ratify the Articles of Confederation among the newly sovereign states on February 9, 1778.
 It boycotted the 1787 convention that drew up the United States Constitution, and initially refused to ratify it.
 It relented after Congress sent a series of constitutional amendments to the states for ratification, the Bill of Rights guaranteeing specific personal freedoms and rights, clear limitations on the government's power in judicial and other proceedings, and explicit declarations that all powers not specifically delegated to Congress by the Constitution are reserved for the states or the people.
 On May 29, 1790, Rhode Island became the 13th state and the last of the former colonies to ratify the Constitution.